Welcome to the Baltic Section

 The section represents the CA and UK on the Baltic Sea Cruising Network whose members are the major yachting organisations of the countries in the region.
 Delegates meet annually but maintain regular contact to exchange information.
 Associations have also been formed with many of these organisations enabling Baltic section members access to some private club facilities otherwise not available to the cruising yachtsman.

-Sweden Information Day
+Finland and Russia Information Day

 Covers the Baltic Sea, Norway, Iceland, Greenland and Faroes.
 Holds a popular introductory seminar every spring.